BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 We hope the work presented in this thesis will serve as the basis for the scheduling of HPC workloads as accelerator usage becomes more prevalent in this space.
 Our next goal is to incorporate our methodology with AIWC and random forest models into the StarPU accelerator scheduler, this will serve as a prototype scheduler, which we hope will become the norm on the next generation of accelerator based supercomputers.
+We hope our work on benchmarking, workload characterization and prediction has made a modest contribution and that the proposed techniques may help HPC developers make sense of an increasingly complex hardware and software environment.